King Charles, Princes William, Harry walk behind Queen's coffin

 READ MORE: Queen Elizabeth II lies in state after solemn procession

-From later Wednesday afternoon (local time), members of the public can enter Westminster Hall and file past the Queen’s coffin to pay their respects.
+From later on Wednesday afternoon (local time, Thursday NZT), members of the public can enter Westminster Hall and file past the Queen's coffin to pay their respects.